Welcome to the Doctrine Project Contributors Guide. This documentation

 - Clone your fork locally

-- Enter the doctrine2 directory and add the doctrine remote
+- Enter the dbal directory and add the doctrine remote

-Once all this is done, you'll be able to keep your local master up to date with the simple command:
+Once all this is done, you'll be able to keep your local branches up to

 - local - This will be your local clone of origin